Frequently Asked Questions

 What happens if I use up all of my air underwater while scuba diving?

-That’s not likely because you have a gauge that tells you how much air you have at all times.
+That’s not likely because you have a gauge that tells you how much air you have at all times, and you are trained to maintain a safe reserve.
 As long as you are attentive to your gauges, you can return to the surface with a safety reserve remaining.
 But to answer the question, if you run out of air, your dive buddy has a spare mouthpiece that allows you to share a single air supply while swimming to the surface.
 You learn all of the logistics of preventing and managing these situations in your PADI Open Water Dive Course with Jetty Dive Centre.

 What if I feel claustraphobic underwater whilst scuba diving?